This blog post was written by Mark Zankel, Director of Community Solar.

 ReVision Energy created a team that is committed to delivering the benefits of the clean energy revolution to members of our communities who have not previously had access.
 We call this our Solar for All team.
 The name is inspired by a new federal initiative established under the Inflation Reduction Act that provides $7 billion (including >$200M across ME, NH, and MA) to improve access to renewable energy for low and moderate-income communities.

-One of our Solar for All projects is based in Nashua, NH.
-Regenerative Roots Association (“ReGen Roots”) is a terrific nonprofit working to strengthen New England's food and alternative energy systems by developing community farms, food forests, plant shares, educational orchards, solar arrays, and farm to school programs.
+One of our Solar for All projects is Regenerative Roots Association (“ReGen Roots”), a Nashua-based nonprofit working to strengthen New England's food and alternative energy systems by developing community farms, food forests, plant shares, educational orchards, solar arrays, and farm to school programs.

 ReGen Roots is seeking to develop a small community solar farm that will support its mission and directly serve up to 20 low-moderate income electric households.
 With ReVision’s assistance in 2023, ReGen Roots secured the funding needed to build a 121 kW solar array from the NH Dept of Energy’s Low & Moderate-Income Community Solar Grant program.